List of Coronation Street characters introduced in 1961: Doreen Lostock

-Doreen Lostock and her friend Sheila Birtles first appeared when they worked at Elliston's Raincoat Factory.
+Doreen Carole Lostock and her friend Sheila Birtles first appeared when they worked at Elliston's Raincoat Factory.
 Doreen briefly dated Billy Walker before he left for London in August 1961, and became the third Rovers barmaid that year.
 Due to the Equity Actor's Strike, Doreen was absent from the Street from November 1961 until June 1962, but like many others the absence was left unexplained upon her return.
 Eventually, two weeks after Sheila's suicide attempt forced her to leave the Street, Doreen herself found she had nothing left in Weatherfield and went to join the Women's Royal Army Corps.
+She reappears as part of a dream sequence of Elsie Tanner in February 1970 when Elsie reminisces about her relationship with Bill Gregory.

 Len Fairclough

 Billy Walker

 Billy Walker was the son of Annie and Jack Walker and first appeared 27 January 1961.
 He was played by actor Kenneth Farrington.

 Farrington was originally tested for the part of Dennis Tanner; producers felt that he did not suit the role and it later given to actor Philip Lowrie.
 Farrington told Ken Roche of TVTimes that "they did not think I was right for it, so the wrote me into the series as the son of Annie Walker (Doris Speed)".
 The actor had spent time away from Coronation Street pursuing other projects; he told Roche that he enjoyed the breaks because each time he would return she felt "refreshed".

 Billy was the son of Jack and Annie, landlords of the Rovers Return Inn.
 Although he grew up in Weatherfield, Billy moved to London to run a garage in 1961, and only made fleeting appearances in Coronation Street until Jack died in 1970 and Billy returned to help out at the Rovers to ease the burden on Annie.
 A mechanic by trade, Billy was never happy behind the bar of the Rovers and left Weatherfield several times in the early 1970s to work in London again.

 In 1974, Billy became engaged to Deirdre Hunt.
 With the wedding only weeks away in 1975, Billy called it off and left to take a job in Jersey, which became Billy's new home.
-In the years that followed, Billy occasionally returned, usually to ask Annie for money for the latest business deal which interested him as he usually gambled his own money away and was always debt-ridden.
+In the years that followed, Billy occasionally returned, usually to ask Annie for money for the latest business deal, which interested him as he usually gambled his own money away and was always debt-ridden.
 He kept tabs on Deirdre, despite her marrying and divorcing Ray Langton in his absence, and unsuccessfully tried to convince her to make a new start with him in Jersey.

 When Annie retired in 1984, Billy took over the Rovers licence at her request, but after a short time as landlord he was forced out by the brewery for holding after-hours parties and he left Weatherfield again and returned to Jersey.
 It is not known what has happened to Billy in the years since his departure due to never being mentioned.